-This academy includes 320 hours of instruction on basic fire fighting skills, laws and regulations affecting the fire service.
-The course will provide the fire fighter with the knowledge and skills to safely perform, under minimal supervision, essential and advanced fire ground tasks, basic rescue operations, basic fire prevention and fire investigation tasks and to use, inspect, and maintain fire fighting and rescue equipment.
-Curriculum is intended to provide competent and comprehensive training in the field of Fire Technology as it relates to firefighters.
+This academy includes instruction on basic fire fighting skills, laws and regulations affecting the fire service.
+The course will provide the student with knowledge and skills to safely perform, under minimal supervision, essential and advanced fire ground tasks, basic rescue, basic fire prevention and fire investigation tasks and to use, inspect, and maintain fire fighting and rescue equipment.
+Curriculum is intended to provide the minimum required training required for the State of California Fire Marshal in the field of Fire Technology as it relates to firefighters.
+This course is 480 - 720 hours, 10 - 15 units.
 ADVISORY: Eligible for English 250 and English 420.